PURCHASING

 SURCHARGES

-is simply an additional cost to every call that is not dependant on the
+an additional cost to every call that is not dependant on the length of the

 PAY